awsdocs/aws-doc-sdk-examples/go/dynamodb/README.md

 `go run GetItem.go -t TABLE -n NAME -y YEAR`

-- _TABLE_ is the name of the table
+- _TABLE_ is the name of the table.
-- _NAME_ is the name of the movie
+- _NAME_ is the name of the movie.
-- _YEAR_ is when the movie was released
+- _YEAR_ is when the movie was released.

 The unit test mocks the DynamoDB service and `GetItem` function.